-It's not just thick manes of coarse hair that can benefit from oil; even thin, fine and easily-greasy locks can reap the rewards too.
-It's just a matter of finding the right elixir for you...
+It's not just thick manes or coarse hair that can benefit from oil; even thin, fine and oily locks can reap the rewards too.
+It's just a matter of finding the right elixir for you…

 1. Argan oil: Best for dry or frizzy hair

 Hailed as liquid gold in its native Morocco, nutty argan oil kick started the UK's hair oil obsession.
 Rich in fatty acids and vitamin E, it can help turn dry, coarse and unruly hair into softer and shinier, more manageable tresses, while cutting frizz and fly-aways too.

 Buy MorrocanOil Treatment Oil 100ml, Amazon, £32

 2. Coconut oil: Best for all hair types

 The ultimate multi-tasker, coconut oil can be used on all hair types (yes even greasy hair) to replenish your strands and also keep your scalp healthy.
 Packed full of carbohydrates, vitamins and minerals, coconut oil can help to build stronger strands too, making it a great weekly treatment for locks prone to breakage and slow growth.